StressFreeSites/business-contact-widget/readme.txt

 1. Widget front end - company contact details.
 2. Widget front end - company email addresses which open a new email when pressed.
-3. Widget front end - company address including Google map of location.
+3. Widget front end - Google map of location.
-4. Widget front end - company opening times.
+4. Widget front end - contact from.
 5. Widget backend - details of widget.
+6. Widget backend - customise the widget.
-6. Widget backend - Easily add the contact details of the company in the widget.
+7. Settings backend - easily add the contact details of the company.
+8. Settings backend - customise the styling options.

 == Changelog ==

+= 2.6.1 =
+* Translation files added
+* Skeleton styling
+* Defined CSS scopes in styles
+* Ability to change size of icons

 = 2.6.0 =
 * New modern icon set available